Chief Quiet Thunder

 The Lenape are known by traditional Indians as the Original People.
 They are the ancestors of all the Algonquin Indian tribes.
-Richard “Quiet Thunder” Gilbert, a traditional Lenape Indian elder and chief, represents the traditional Lenape Indians on this page.
-For his scheduled programs and talks, please select the Events link at the top of the page.
+Richard “Quiet Thunder” Gilbert, was a traditional Lenape Indian elder, educator, and chief.

 For 30 years he has been educating both the young and the old in matters of "protecting Mother Earth" and of the history and traditions of the Lenni-Lenape.
 Although he enjoys this immensely, he also feels it is his "sacred" obligation.